Best Cashback Credit Cards

 • 1.5% cashback rate is the starting point for many cards

-• Requires “excellent” credit for not-so-excellent rewards
+• Requires “excellent” credit in exchange for not-so-excellent rewards

 Best for Rewards Card Newbies